The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Divergence Generalisations

 Therefore, despite the identical arithmetic to that of batched affine, the breakdown of a core approximation makes it unclear whether these implementations are supported.
 There are also strong inductive-bias arguments against perfectly correcting for the divergence, as it interferes with locality.

 Overall, despite their structural appearance, patches are not comparable to samples in nature.
 Treating batched samples independently, neglecting batch-coupling corrections, is considered a defensible approximation and is consistent with how the loss aggregates individual samples linearly.
-They are treated as individually and equally important in correction, each acquiring a $1/n$ weight in the loss.
+They are treated individually and equally important in correction, each acquiring a $1/n$ weight in the loss.
 On average, individually aligning one sample's representational update is expected to reduce that sample's loss more than optimal parameter steps alone.
 This individual reduction is then linearly impactful on the overall batch's loss as discussed.

 Such a case for convolution is not clear.
 Patches do not contribute independently or linearly to the loss; they are repeatedly non-linearly combined to yield the final loss for a single sample.

-Moreover, the $N-1$ cross-sample interference terms for single-sample approximation, treated as more negligible, become the quadratically greater $N\left(N-1\right)$ cross-patch interference terms for a single sample patchwise --- all contributing to the same single sample loss.
+Moreover, the $N-1$ cross-sample interference terms for single-sample approximation, treated as more negligible, become the quadratically greater $N\left(N-1\right)$ cross-patch interference terms for a single sample patchwise --- all contributing to the same single sample's loss.
 Hence, it is likely that these are not negligible per sample but considerable in their cumulative effect, thereby diluting the benefit of the structural correction's diagonally aligned gradients for patches.